TheGoodlike13/liberty_or_death/README.md

      gateway  192.168.1.1
      dns-nameservers  8.8.8.8  192.168.1.1

-Notably, I use 'enp0s8', as 'enp0s3' is the first network adapter which I left as NAT for internet access.
-Then the IP is just the next available IP address after the one I entered in the VirtualBox settings.
-Network could be anything, so I left its suffix as 0.
+Notably, I use `enp0s8`, as `enp0s3` is the first network adapter which I left as NAT for internet access.
+The IP is the increment of the IP address I entered in the VirtualBox settings.
+`Network` could be anything, so I left its suffix as `0`.
-Gateway and netmask are just the VirtualBox settings.
-Dns-nameservers is whatever the hell it is, but I changed the one IP address to match the gateway as in the example.
+`Gateway` and `netmask` are just the VirtualBox settings.
+`Dns-nameservers` is whatever the hell it is, but I changed the one IP address to match the `gateway` as in the example.
-Oh, and 8.8.8.8 is the public google DNS service.
+Oh, and `8.8.8.8` is the public google DNS service.
 No idea why that pops up here out of nowhere.
 But it may as well stay.

     sudo systemctl restart networking

 Surprise!
-It doesn't work!
-Networking.service not found!
+It doesn't work! `Networking.service not found`!
 That's great news.
 I'll just restart the VM and pretend I didn't see that.

     ip add

 Doesn't work.
-Well, 'ip add' works.
+Well, `ip add` works.
 But the IP address is nowhere to be found.
-I'm guessing something to do with the networking.service not being found.
+I'm guessing something to do with the `networking.service` not being found.

-And before you even ask, no, changing the owner back to 'root' does nothing.
+And before you even ask, no, changing the owner back to `root` does nothing.

 Turns out the service has changed its name in newer Ubuntu versions [#because_of_course](#because_of_course).